tomjsstewart/DMAP-Date-Divider/README.md

 ### Data Format
 Data must be stored in a text (.txt) file, in a comma separated format, with a new line for each row.
 Data **MUST** be sorted by both Species code **and** Grid Reference, this is not done by the program.
-Data file should not have headings
+Data file should not have headings.

 Example File:
 ```